 This is only a brief introduction to the topic, and it should not be considered sufficient basis for a decision regarding the use of margin borrowing.
 Those interested in the possibility of borrowing on margin should also read the more detailed guides available from regulators including the Securities and Exchange Commission Financial Industry Regulatory Authority (SEC) and FINRA.

 Some of the reasons you might consider using margin as a loan source include:

 - Speed and convenience.
-Once your account is approved for margin, you can access a margin loan immediately, or at any time later on, without new forms or application fees.
+Once you enable margin on your account, you can access a margin loan immediately, or at any time later on, without new forms or application fees.

 - Relatively low interest rates.
 Margin rates, which use a base lending rate and a premium or discount based on the amount borrowed, can be broadly similar to rates on home equity loans for many investors, depending on loan size.
 And both are usually lower than the interest rates on unsecured loans, such as credit cards.
 Margin rates are typically on a tiered schedule, so that the higher the borrowing amount, the lower the rate.
 The amount you can borrow is variable, depending on the securities you pledge as collateral, and also subject to regulatory limits.

 - Repayment flexibility.
 So long as you maintain the required level of equity in your account (see "Maintaining account equity" below), you can pay back margin loans on your schedule.
 There is no monthly principal payment required (although interest will be due periodically) and no term in which you need to repay the loan, although you're allowed to repay part or all of your loan at any time.